WhiteHouse/buildmanager/README.md

    - hook_buildmanager_build, add/update prebuild and postbuild commands or
      abort build
-   - hook_buildmanager_build_options, return addtional options to include in buildmanager-build
+   - hook_buildmanager_build_options, return additional options to include in buildmanager-build
    - hook_buildmanager_configure, insert your extension into the `buildmanager-configure` interactive prompt to generate additional config